crcx/parable/REFERENCE.md

 Return the first value in a slice.

+Example:

+    [ 1 2 3 4 5 ] first

 ## rest

     pointer - pointer

 Given a slice, construct a new slice with all but the first element and return a pointer to this.

+Example:

+    'Eggs Are Tasty' rest :s

 ## push

     value pointer -

 Append a value to the specified slice.
 This modifies the original slice.

+Tip: If you are trying to append characters to a string, this is much faster than using **+** for concatenation.

 ## pop